minio/docs/source/reference/minio-mc/mc-anonymous-list.rst

    :local:
    :depth: 2

-.. mc:: mc policy links
+.. mc:: mc anonymous list

 Syntax
 ------

-.. start-mc-policy-links-desc
+.. start-mc-policy-list-desc

-The :mc:`mc policy links` retrieves the HTTP URL for anonymous (i.e. unauthenticated or public) access to a bucket.
+The :mc:`mc anonymous list` retrieves all anonymous (i.e. unauthenticated or public) access policies for a bucket.

-.. end-mc-policy-links-desc
+.. end-mc-policy-list-desc

 Buckets with anonymous policies allow clients to access the bucket contents and perform actions consistent with the specified policy without